YRF Spy Universe: War (2019)

-Kabir, a skilled RAW agent, goes rogue after a mission to catch a terrorist named Rizwan Illiyasi goes awry.
-However, his boss sends Khalid, another agent and Kabir's student to track him down.
+Major Kabir Dhaliwal, a former soldier and a skilled agent, goes rogue after a mission to catch a terrorist named Rizwan Ilyasi goes awry.
+However, his boss sends Khalid, another soldier and Kabir's student to track him down.

-War is the third installment of the shared universe, which was commissioned after the success of the previous films, and was directed by Siddharth Anand, starring Hrithik Roshan, Vaani Kapoor and Tiger Shroff in lead roles.
+War is the third installment of the shared universe, which was commissioned after the success of the previous films, and was directed by Siddharth Anand, starring Hrithik Roshan, Tiger Shroff and Vaani Kapoor in lead roles.
 It was released on 2 October 2019, coinciding with the Gandhi Jayanti.
 Proving to be similarly successful to the first entry in the series, the film emerged as a huge box office success, becoming the highest-grossing Bollywood film of 2019 and one of the highest-grossing Indian films of all time.

 Pathaan (2023)

-Pathaan, an exiled RAW agent is assigned to take down Jim, a former RAW agent-turned-traitor and the leader of "Outfit X", a private terror organization which is planning to spread a deadly lab generated virus dubbed "Raktbeej" across India.
+Pathaan, an exiled RAW agent is assigned to take down Jim, a former RAW agent-turned-leader of "Outfit X", a private terror organization that is planning to spread a deadly lab-generated virus dubbed "Raktbeej" across India.

-Pathaan is the fourth installment in the shared universe directed by Siddharth Anand, and the first YRF Spy Universe movie to feature a mid-credits scene as inspired from the Marvel Cinematic Universe.
+Pathaan is the fourth installment in the shared universe directed by Siddharth Anand, and the first spy universe film to feature a mid-credits scene.
 The film stars Shah Rukh Khan, Deepika Padukone and John Abraham in the lead roles.
-Salman Khan appears in extended cameo role as "Tiger".
-It is the most expensive project of Yash Raj Films.
+Salman Khan reprises his role as Tiger in a cameo appearance.
+It was made on a budget of ₹250 crore, and was a major commercial success, making it the highest-grossing film in the universe.

 Tiger 3 (2023)

+Tiger and Zoya must go on a life-threatening crusade to clear their names after they are framed as traitors by Aatish Rehman, an ex-ISI agent turned terrorist with a personal vendetta against Tiger.

-The fifth installment of the shared universe and a sequel to Tiger Zinda Hai, will feature Salman Khan and Katrina Kaif, reprising their eponymous roles, with Emraan Hashmi playing the antagonist.
-Both Shah Rukh Khan and Hrithik Roshan will reprise their roles from Pathaan and War.
-It is being directed by Maneesh Sharma.
+Tiger 3 is the fifth installment of the shared universe and sequel to Tiger Zinda Hai.
+It features Salman Khan and Katrina Kaif, reprising their eponymous roles of Tiger and Zoya, with Emraan Hashmi playing the antagonist.
+Shah Rukh Khan and Hrithik Roshan reprise their roles as Pathaan and Major Kabir Dhaliwal in cameo appearances.
+The film was directed by Maneesh Sharma.
+The music was composed by Pritam, with lyrics written by Irshad Kamil and Amitabh Bhattacharya.
+It was made on a budget on ₹300 crore, making it the second most expensive film in the universe, behind War 2.

+War 2 (2025)

+Kabir Dhaliwal, a former RAW agent, who, after going rogue, becomes a major threat to national security, and a special units officer, Vikram Chelapathi, is assigned to neutralize him.

+War 2 is the sixth installment of the shared universe and sequel to War.
+The film stars Hrithik Roshan, who reprises his role, with N. T. Rama Rao Jr, Kiara Advani and Anil Kapoor.
+Principal photography commenced in October 2023.
+The film was directed by Ayan Mukerji, replacing Siddharth Anand.
+Made on a budget of ₹400 crore, it is the most expensive film in the universe.
+It was theatrically released worldwide on 14 August 2025.